vistadataproject/documents/README.md

-#### Note: As a side-effect of VA taking a data-centric, model-driven approach to VISTA's data, a very high percentage of the legacy code of VISTA - which served no purpose other than to interface to and access VISTA data - can be retired.
+__Note: As a side-effect of VA taking a data-centric, model-driven approach to VISTA's data, a very high percentage of VISTA's legacy code - virtually all of which is undocumented and unmaintainable - can be retired.__